-Why make a story about mental health?
+Why tell a story about mental health?
 In Africa??

-STILL WE RISE is much more than an expose of the mental health crisis crippling developing nations.
-It’s an inspiring, hopeful look at a few courageous nurses who are working to treat a problem the world still lacks the willpower to tackle.
-And when we’re finished with the film, we’ll leverage it to raise awareness of the global mental health problem and efforts to address it.
-Thanks to all of you who are helping us get there.
+STILL WE RISE is much more than a front-lines exposé of the invisible but deadly mental health crises in developing nations like Liberia.
+It’s an inspiring, hopeful look at a few courageous nurses who are working to treat a problem the world still lacks the will to tackle.
+It’s also a call to action.
+As we release the film to a wider audience, we’ll be launching a campaign to support the incredible work of these mental health pioneers.
+The world needs more of them.

 — Molly Knight Raskin